 Compassionate and Relentless Legal Representation

-Texarkana Drug Possession Lawyer
+Texarkana Drug Possession Defense Attorney

 If you are facing drug possession charges, you may wonder how a conviction will impact your life.
 While it is true that drug possession charges are not as severe as other drug crimes, such as drug trafficking, you still need to take these charges very seriously.
 A conviction for drug possession can have a lasting impact on your life, including the loss of your driver's license, the inability to obtain housing, and the inability to get a job.
 If you are facing drug possession charges in Texarkana, you must speak with a criminal defense attorney immediately.